0Ivy/Ivys-Minecraft-Server/How to: Making & Managing a Faction.md

 6. After you have successfully linked both your faction and faction server together, you can now do the following commands in your discord server, in #bot-management:
 * `.setfchatchannel #global-chat` - This will link in-game faction chat to your discord global chat channel.
 * `.setmemberrole @Faction Member` - This will link the member role in both in-game and in discord.
 > Note: You can do the `.help` command as well to see the other features you can do.
 I recommend doing the *weewoo* feature, which essentially notifies people in the discord who are offline on the server that the faction is being raided.
+To read more about this, please read the "Faction Tips & Features" section of this article.
 7. Once all the configuration is done, follow-up with the staff member (or another staff member if the current one is offline) and notify them that you have successfully created a faction.
 > Note: From there, they will ask you for your faction name and preferred color, which they will use to create a corresponding role in the main discord, for you and your fellow faction people.